- William W. and Gertrude H. Saunders Professor of Law

 Sinnar teaches courses in civil procedure, advanced civil procedure, terrorism, and the intersection of race and identity with national security.
 In 2016, Sinnar was selected by the graduating class as the recipient of the John Bingham Hurlbut Award for Excellence in Teaching.

-Prior to her faculty appointment, Sinnar taught Legal Research and Writing and Federal Litigation to first-year law students as a Stanford Law Fellow.
-She previously served as a public interest attorney with the Asian Law Caucus and the Lawyers’ Committee for Civil Rights of San Francisco, where she represented individuals facing discrimination based on government national security policies and unlawful employment practices.
-Sinnar also served as a law clerk to the Honorable Warren J. Ferguson of the Ninth Circuit Court of Appeals.
+Prior to her faculty appointment, Sinnar taught Legal Research and Writing and Federal Litigation to first-year law students as a Thomas C. Grey Fellow.
+From 2004 through 2009, she represented individuals facing discrimination based on government national security policies and unlawful employment practices, first as an Equal Justice Works Fellow at the Lawyers’ Committee for Civil Rights of San Francisco and then as a staff attorney with the Asian Law Caucus.
+Sinnar previously served as a law clerk to the Honorable Warren J. Ferguson of the Ninth Circuit Court of Appeals.
 She is a graduate of Stanford Law School (J.D.
 2003), Cambridge University (M. Phil.
 International Relations 1999), and Harvard and Radcliffe Colleges (summa cum laude, A.B.
 History 1998).

 - JD, Stanford Law School, 2003

 Written Statement Submitted to the U.S. House Committee on the Judiciary Subcommittee on the Constitution, Civil Rights, and Civil Liberties For a Hearing on "Discrimination and Violence against Asian Americans"